 4.3 Mauerpark

-Mauerpark, located near the Berlin Wall Memorial, is a popular spot for locals and tourists alike.
-On Sundays, explore the flea market for vintage finds and enjoy live music in the open-air karaoke sessions.
-Join in the fun and sing your heart out with the crowd!
+In a not so distant forest, Mauerpark, that lies next to the Berlin Wall memorial is a favorite place of locals and tourists alike.
+Of course on Sunday go to the flea market and buy your vintage wares, and if you’re lucky, check out some live music in the open air karaoke sessions.
+Come and join us in the fun and sing your heart out with the crowd!

 Conclusion